 A spotless credit rating can increase your chances of being accepted, obtaining a copy of your full credit report can help by checking all the information shown is correct and up to date.

 Update your CV and obtain a copy of your contract.
 This way your broker will be able to use them to avoid affordability issues.

-Ask your contractor mortgage adviser to amend your Agreement in Principle to your offer amount, this will prevent estate agents pushing prices up for their vendor.
+A contractor mortgage adviser can amend your Agreement in Principle to your offer amount, this will prevent estate agents pushing prices up for their vendor.
 This will put you in a stronger position to negotiate as the estate agent will not know how much you can afford.